Chrismarsh/CHM/docs/configuration.rst

    Point mode selects that the model should be run in point mode, versus distributed mode.

-   There are two keys that need to be specified:
+   There is one optional key that need to be specified:

-   - ``output`` (string)
    - ``forcing`` (string)

-   ``output`` needs to correspond to a specific output point of type timeseries as defined in the output section.

    ``forcing`` needs to correspond to a specific input point as defined in the forcing section

-   If other points are specified, these points will be ignored.

    Usage of this key also requires adding ``point_mode`` to the module list.
 Lastly, no modules which are defined ``parallel:domain`` may be used when point_mode is enabled.